Skip to Content

 • Loss of consortium (the negative impact on your relationship with your spouse or family).

-Punitive Damages: These are awarded in rare cases to punish the defendant for particularly egregious or malicious conduct and to deter similar behavior in the future.
+Punitive Damages: These are awarded in rare cases to address particularly egregious or malicious conduct and to deter similar behavior in the future.
 They are not intended to compensate the victim but to make an example of the wrongdoer.

 A thorough Daytona Beach personal injury lawyer will work diligently to identify, document, and pursue every category of damages relevant to your claim.